-- 5. Make a phone connection to the desired number. - When connection is made, use the TTY equipment to type in and send a text message or send voice. - The voice or text message from the receiver end displays on the TTY equipment display.
+- When connection is made, use the TTY equipment to type in and send a text message or send voice. - The voice or text message from the receiver end displays on the TTY equipment display.

-8.5 One Touch Dial
+9.5 One Touch Dial

 Allows you to initiate a speed dial call by pressing and holding the speed dial digit.
 If set to Off, Speed Dial numbers designated in your Contacts will not function.